Section 1. Purpose, Scope, and Application.

 (a) Case management system.
 A “case management system” is an electronic database maintained by the court or clerk to track information used to manage the court’s caseload, such as case numbers, party names, attorneys for parties, titles of all documents filed in a case, and all scheduled events in a case.

 (b) Case initiating document.
 A “case initiating document” is the first filing in any matter, including but not limited to the complaint and summons, and any subpoena, and citation.
+For appellate submissions, a "case initiating document" is the first filing in the appellate court, including without limitation the appellant's brief, motion, or petition, but excluding any record or partial record prepared by another court of tribunal for use on appeal.

 (c) Citation.
 "Citation" means a written order or electronic ticket issued by a law enforcement officer or employee of the department of public safety of a city or incorporated town who is authorized to make an arrest; and that requires a person accused of violating the law to appear in a designated court or governmental office at a specified date and time.